a-castellano/go-types/rabbitmq/README.md

 # rabbitmq type

-This type manages rabbitmq connections and manage sending
+This type manages rabbitmq connections and message sending and receiving

 ## Required variables